 - From China comes an interview with Frances West, Director, IBM Human Ability & Accessibility Center (HA&AC).
 The article's title is "Advancing Technological and Societal Inclusion in China". (no longer available as of May 11, 2014)

-- Disaboom recently interviewed Dr. Brightman, Senior Policy Director for Special Communities at Yahoo!, Inc. in a two-part article.
+- Disaboom recently interviewed Dr. Alan Brightman, Senior Policy Director for Special Communities at Yahoo!, Inc., and the Founder of Apple Computer's Worldwide Disability Solutions Group, in a two-part article.
 The first interview with Dr. Brightman discusses his roles as "Assistive Technology Pioneer, Advocate for People with Disabilities".
 The second interview with Dr. Brightman discusses how his workplace, Yahoo!, "gets" disability, accessibility, and assistive technology.
 This goes in the category of "must-read". (unfortunately, the disaboom website is no longer on line as of May 11, 2014.)

 The Irish Times article "Wheelchair access to concerts" highlights the issues facing concertgoers with wheelchairs, as well as the (lack of) understanding at concert venues.
 (PDF of the article: "Irish wheelchair users fight lines to get concert tickets".